 When it is summer time in Denmark there is no time difference.
 During standard time South Africa is one hour ahead of Danish time.

 In South Africa you eat well and a lot!
 In the area around Temba Safari there are lots of possibilities to try out the local specialties.
-“Pap” is a solid porridge made from maize flour eaten morning and night, “biltong” is dried and salted meat made of everything from antelope to ostrich, and “chili bites” which is a snack made from dried meat with chili.
+“Pap” is a solid porridge made from maize flour eaten morning and night, “biltong” is dried and salted meat made of everything from antelope to ostrich, and “chili bites” is a snack made from dried meat with chili.
 Furthermore the many exotic fruits are highly recommendable as for instance papaya and mango which has a completely different taste than the imported ones we are used to.

 It is safe to drink the water at Temba Safari Lodge because it is the purest ground water from our own well and there are no risks for diseases.

 It is a good idea to tip in South Africa because they are not always automatically put on the bill.